Escape from New York: Critical response

+Legacy

 Cyberpunk pioneer William Gibson credits the film as an influence on his 1984 science fiction novel Neuromancer.
 "I was intrigued by the exchange in one of the opening scenes where the Warden says to Snake 'You flew the Gullfire over Leningrad, didn't you?'
 It turns out to be just a throwaway line, but for a moment it worked like the best SF where a casual reference can imply a lot".
-Popular video game director Hideo Kojima has referred to the film frequently as an influence on his work, in particular the Metal Gear series.
-Solid Snake is partially influenced by the character Snake Plissken.
-In Metal Gear Solid 2: Sons of Liberty Snake uses the alias "Pliskin" to hide his real identity during most of the game.
+Popular video game director Hideo Kojima copied aspects of the film for his Metal Gear series.
+Solid Snake heavily resembles the character Snake Plissken.
+In Metal Gear Solid 2: Sons of Liberty, Snake even uses the alias "Pliskin" to hide his real identity during most of the game.
 J. J. Abrams, producer of the 2008 film Cloverfield, mentioned that a scene in his film, which shows the head of the Statue of Liberty crashing into a New York street, was inspired by the poster for Escape from New York.
 Empire magazine ranked Snake Plissken number 29 in their "The 100 Greatest Movie Characters" poll.

 Other media

-Sequels
+Sequel

-A sequel, Escape from L.A., was released in 1996, with Carpenter returning along with Russell, now also acting as producer and co-writer.
+A sequel, Escape from L.A., was released in 1996, with Carpenter returning along with Russell, now also a producer and co-writer.

 A remake for Escape from New York began development in 2007, when New Line Cinema won the rights to remake in a bidding war.
 Gerard Butler was attached to play Snake Plissken, Neal H. Moritz would produce through his Original Film company, and Ken Nolan would be in charge of the screenplay.
-Len Wiseman was announced to direct, but was later replaced by Brett Ratner, who also stepped off the project.
+Len Wiseman was announced to direct, but was later replaced by Brett Ratner, who also stepped down from the project.
 In April 2010, Variety reported that Breck Eisner was being looked at to direct a remake of Escape from New York, with David Kajganich and Allan Loeb providing revisions to the script.
 It was later announced in 2011 that New Line had dropped the remake completely.
 In January 2015, 20th Century Fox purchased the remake rights, with The Picture Company producing.
 In March 2017, it was announced that Robert Rodriguez would direct a remake of the film with Carpenter producing it.
-In February 2019, it was reported that Leigh Whannell will be writing the script after Luther creator Neil Cross completed a recent iteration of the project.
+In February 2019, it was reported that Leigh Whannell would be writing the script after Luther creator Neil Cross completed a recent iteration of the project.
 Wyatt Russell, son of Kurt, was considered to portray Snake Plissken, but he expressed no interest in playing the role, considering it "career suicide."
-On November 17, 2022, it was revealed that Radio Silence would be directing the film, with Andrew Rona, Alex Heineman, and Radio Silence producing, and Carpenter serving as an executive producer.
+In November 2022, it was revealed that Radio Silence would be directing the film, with Andrew Rona, Alex Heineman, and Radio Silence producing, and Carpenter serving as an executive producer.
 They are currently searching for a writer.
-In December 2022, the film was confirmed to be a sequel, rather than a remake.
+The next month, the film was confirmed to be a sequel, rather than a remake.